teodevgroup/teo/README.md

 ## Introduction

 Teo is a **schema-driven** web server framework.
-The API is native to Rust, Node.js and Python.
+The server side API is native to Rust, Node.js and Python.

 ## Highlights & Features